 The board chair serves as executive committee chair.
 Committee members also serving as board officers may serve a maximum of three, one-year terms, which may run consecutively.
 Each of the additional directors serves a two-year term on a staggered basis.
-The composition of the committee should reflect AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
+The composition of the committee should reflect AACSB's regional representation as well as varied perspectives, backgrounds, and experiences.